 When you resize an image in Dreamweaver, you can resample it to accommodate its new dimensions.
 When a bitmap object is resampled, pixels are added to or removed from the image to make it larger or smaller.
 Resampling an image to a higher resolution typically causes little loss of quality.
 Resampling to a lower resolution, however, always causes data loss and usually a drop in quality.

 Edit images by reducing the area of the image.
-Typically, you’ll want to crop an image to place more emphasis on the subject of the image, and remove unwanted aspects surrounding the center of interest in the image.
+You can use crop to place more emphasis on the subject of the image, and remove unwanted aspects surrounding the center of interest.

 Brightness and Contrast

 Modifies the contrast or brightness of pixels in an image.
-This affects the highlights, shadows, and midtones of an image.
+Brightness and Contrast affects the highlights, shadows, and midtones of an image.
 You typically use Brightness/Contrast when correcting images that are too dark or too light.

 Adjusts the focus of an image by increasing the contrast of edges found within the image.
-When you scan an image, or take a digital photo, the default action of most image capturing software is to soften the edges of objects in the image.
-This prevents extremely fine details from becoming lost in the pixels from which digital images are composed.
-However, to bring out the details in digital image files, it is often necessary to sharpen the image, thereby increasing edge contrast, and making the image appear sharper.
+When you scan an image, or take a digital photo, the default action of most image capturing software is to soften the edges of the objects in the image.
+The scanning prevents extremely fine details from becoming lost in the pixels from which digital images are composed.
+However, to bring out the details in digital image files, it is often necessary to sharpen the image.
+Using the Sharpen option increases the edge contrast, making the image appear sharper.

 Dreamweaver image-editing features apply only to JPEG, GIF, and PNG image file formats.
 Other bitmap image file formats cannot be edited using these image-editing features.

 When you crop an image, the source image file is changed on disk.
-For this reason, you may want to keep a backup copy of the image file in the event you need to revert to the original image.
+It is recommended that you keep a backup copy of the image file if you have to revert to the original image.

 Preview the image and ensure that it meets your expectations.
 If not, select Edit > Undo Crop to revert to the original image.

-You can undo the effect of the Crop command (and revert to the original image file) up until the time that you quit Dreamweaver, or edit the file in an external image-editing application.
+You can undo the effect of the Crop command and revert to the original image file until you quit Dreamweaver, or edit the file using an external image-editing application.